Eastern Promises: Plot

-As Nikolai rises in rank, Semyon sponsors him as a full member, due in part to Nikolai's protection of Kirill.
-Meanwhile, the dead Chechen's brothers arrive in London seeking vengeance, and kill Azim's mentally handicapped nephew, whom Azim had forced to kill the Chechen.
-Azim confesses his role in the hit to Semyon, and Semyon forgives him in exchange for participating in a plan to fool the Chechens: Azim is to lure Nikolai into a meeting at a bath house where he will be ambushed by the Chechens, who believe that he is Kirill.
-Though the Chechens seriously wound him, Nikolai manages to kill them both before being taken to Anna's hospital.
+As Nikolai rises in rank, Semyon sponsors him as a full member, due in part to his protection of Kirill.
+The dead Chechen's brothers arrive in London seeking vengeance and kill Azim's mentally handicapped nephew, whom Azim had forced to kill the Chechen.
+Azim confesses his role in the hit to Semyon; he forgives him in exchange for participating in a plan to save Kirill.
+Azim lures Nikolai into a meeting at a public baths.
+The Chechens, who are deceived into believing he is Kirill, ambush Nikolai.
+He manages to kill both hitmen, but is seriously wounded and taken to Anna's hospital.

-Yuri, a high-ranking Scotland Yard officer with responsibility for the Russian mafia, meets Nikolai in the hospital, revealing that Nikolai is actually an undercover FSB agent working under license from the British government.
-Nikolai tells Yuri to have Semyon arrested for statutory rape, with a paternity test of Tatiana's baby as evidence, which will also allow Nikolai to take over the mafia.
-Anna confronts Nikolai in his hospital bed, and he tells her that Stepan is safe, in a 5-star hotel in Edinburgh where Nikolai sent him for his own protection.
-She then spots Kirill entering a lift and finds that Tatiana's baby is gone, replaced with a bouquet of roses.
-She and Nikolai then rush to the spot on the Thames where Nikolai had previously disposed of the Chechen's body and find Kirill sitting by the river, working up the courage to throw his baby sister.
-Nikolai and Anna persuade him to give the baby back, and Nikolai embraces Kirill, telling him that Semyon is finished, and that they will now be bosses together.
+Yuri, a high-ranking Scotland Yard officer investigating the Russian mafia, meets Nikolai in the hospital.
+It is revealed that Nikolai is actually an undercover FSB agent working under license from the British government.
+Nikolai tells Yuri to have Semyon arrested on a charge of rape, using a paternity test of Tatiana's baby as evidence.
+With Semyon in prison, this will allow Nikolai to support Kirill's ascension to the head of the Russian crime family.
+When Anna confronts Nikolai, he tells her that Stepan is staying in Edinburgh for his own protection.

+Anna spots Kirill entering a lift and finds that Tatiana's baby is gone, replaced with a bouquet of roses.
+She and Nikolai then rush to the spot on the Thames where Nikolai and Kirill had previously disposed of the Chechen's body and find Kirill sitting by the river, working up the courage to throw in his baby sister.
+Nikolai and Anna persuade him to give the baby back and Nikolai embraces Kirill, telling him that Semyon is finished, and that they will now be bosses together.
 Soon after, Nikolai succeeds Semyon as head of the organization, and Anna gains custody of Tatiana's baby, whom she names Christine.